 What We Do

 Science is flourishing in parts of Africa.
-Thanks to improved investment in junior training programmes, a new generation of talented African health researchers is emerging.
+Thanks to improved investment in PhD training programmes, a new generation of talented African health researchers is emerging.
 But this boosted training investment is not matched by opportunities for early-career researchers aiming to take the next steps and develop their own research ideas.

 This loss of talent is to Africa’s detriment, because African researchers are well equipped to meet the challenges of improving health in their country.
 Their linguistic knowledge, understanding of social and cultural challenges and appreciation of how technology can best be used gives them crucial expertise.